Confidentiality and Release of Information

 • The Oregon Employment Department, which gathers information, including employment and earnings, to help state and local agencies plan education and training services to help Oregon citizens get the best jobs available.

 • The Oregon Department of Education, to provide reports to local, state and federal governments.
 The information is used to learn about education, training and job market trends for planning, research and program improvement.

 • The Oregon Department of Revenue and collection agencies only for purposes of processing debts and only if credit is extended to the student by the college.

 State and federal law protects the privacy of student records.
 The social security number will be used only for the purposes listed above.

 CONFIDENTIALITY REQUESTS: If students do not want the above information to be released by the College, the STUDENT must complete "Confidentiality Request" form and submit it in person, with picture ID, to Enrollment Services (Boyle Education Center, Bend campus or Redmond campus).
 Note that by completing this form, students may not conduct enrollment-related business over the phone, but must do so in person (with picture ID) and/or over the secure online student system.

-RELEASE OF INFORMATION REQUESTS: If students wish to have any information about grades, financial aid documents and information, class schedule or other private information released to someone other than the student, the STUDENT must complete a "Release of Information" form for the 2014-15 academic year and submit it in person, with picture ID, to the Enrollment Services Office at any COCC campus.
+RELEASE OF INFORMATION REQUESTS: If students wish to have any information about grades, financial aid documents and information, class schedule or other private information released to someone other than the student, the STUDENT must complete a "Release of Information" form and submit it in person, with picture ID, to the Enrollment Services Office at any COCC campus.